 I love this app.
 It makes travel planning so much easier.
 Sygic Travel allows you to plot points of interest on a map, including your hotel, so you can see exactly how far you need to travel between points.
 It shows you where each attraction is on a map so you can visit them in the right order and save travel time.
 With pocket wifi, it turns your mobile phone into a GPS tracking device so people with a poor sense of direction (like me) never get lost again.
 Pretty sweet right?
 Check out my post on the Sygic Travel app for more information.

 Sygic Travel is what I used to create the location map above.
 You can view it as a day-to-day itinerary as well.
 Follow this link to check out our 2-day Chiang Rai itinerary on Sygic Travel.
-You can also download it in editable Word format by signing up for our FREE newsletter below.
+You can also download it in editable Word format from our EAT-ineraries page.

 2. Rent a Pocket Wifi Device